Jackson family: Third generation

 There are twenty-seven children who make up the third generation of the Jackson family along with several great-grandchildren.
 Among them, some have followed in the family's footsteps into the entertainment industry.

 The three children of Michael Jackson are probably the most well-known of the third generation.
 Michael Joseph Jackson Jr. (b.
 February 13, 1997), also known as "Prince", Paris-Michael Katherine Jackson (b.
 April 3, 1998) and Prince Michael Jackson II, who goes by "Bigi" (b.
 February 21, 2002), have been discussed in the press numerous times throughout their lives, particularly since their father's death in 2009.

 Rebbie, Tito, Jackie and Jermaine have also had children, who have come under varying degrees of media focus.
 Austin Brown (b.
 November 22, 1985), the only son of Rebbie Jackson, is a singer-songwriter who has released several successful singles in the pop/R&B genre.
 Tito Jackson's three sons, Toriano Adaryll "Taj" Jackson Jr. (b.
 August 4, 1973), Taryll Adren Jackson (b.
 August 8, 1975) and Tito Joe Jackson (b.
 July 16, 1978) make up the R&B/pop music group 3T.
 3T has released three studio albums and has gone on to have moderate success in the industry, primarily outside of the United States.
 Sigmund Esco "Siggy" Jackson Jr. (b.
 June 29, 1977), the eldest son to Jackie Jackson, is a hip-hop artist who goes under the name "Dealz".
 Siggy has been a ghostwriter for a number of independent artists and has obtained mild success as a solo artist.
 Jermaine La Jaune "Jay" Jackson Jr. (b.
 January 27, 1977), the eldest son to Jermaine Jackson, portrayed his father in the 1992 miniseries, The Jacksons: An American Dream, a biographical film about the Jackson family.
 His other son Jaafar Jackson (b.
-July 25, 1996) will portray Michael in the upcoming biopic film Michael.
+July 25, 1996) portrayed Michael in the biopic film Michael.
 On January 3, 2017, at age 50, Janet gave birth to Eissa Al Mana, the youngest male member of the third generation.
-However, following Tito Jackson's death, it was revealed that he had been married to a Japanese woman named Mizuki Matsui since 2020 and that they had a daughter named Tariana Katherine, born in March 2020, the youngest female member of the third generation.
+Finally, following Tito Jackson's death, it was revealed that he had been married to a Japanese woman named Mizuki Matsui since 2020 and that they had a daughter named Tariana Katherine, born in March 2020, the youngest female member of the third generation.